ODIM-Project/PluginCiscoACI/README.md

    - **apicPassword**: The Cisco APIC password.

-   - **odimURL**: The URL of the Resource Aggregator for ODIM API service.
+   - **odimURL**: The URL of the ODIMRA API service.
+URL is https://api:45000.

    - **odimUserName**: The username of the default administrator account of Resource Aggregator for ODIM.